TIO-IKIM/CellViT/README.md

 ## Key Features
-- Utilizes Vision Transformer (ViT) for nuclei instance segmentation.
-- Trained and evaluated on the PanNuke dataset, a challenging nuclei segmentation benchmark.
-- We provide a fast inference pipeline with connection to current Viewing Software such as *QuPath* – Achieves state-of-the-art performance on the PanNuke dataset:
+  - State-of-the-Art Performance: CellViT outperforms existing methods for nuclei instance segmentation by a substantial margin, delivering superior results on the PanNuke dataset:
     - Mean panoptic quality: 0.51
     - F1-detection score: 0.83
+  - Vision Transformer Encoder: The project incorporates pre-trained Vision Transformer (ViT) encoders, which are known for their effectiveness in various computer vision tasks.
+This choice enhances the segmentation performance of CellViT.
+  - U-Net Architecture: CellViT adopts a U-Net-shaped encoder-decoder network structure, allowing for efficient and accurate nuclei instance segmentation.
+The network architecture facilitates both high-level and low-level feature extraction for improved segmentation results.
+  - Weighted Sampling Strategy: To enhance the performance of CellViT, a novel weighted sampling strategy is introduced.
+This strategy improves the representation of challenging nuclei instances, leading to more accurate segmentation results.
+  - Fast Inference on Gigapixel WSI: The framework provides fast inference results by utilizing a large inference patch size of $1024 \times 1024$ pixels, in contrast to the conventional $256$-pixel-sized patches.
+This approach enables efficient analysis of Gigapixel Whole Slide Images (WSI) and generates localizable deep features that hold potential value for downstream tasks.
+We provide a fast inference pipeline with connection to current Viewing Software such as *QuPath*

 #### Visualization
 <div align="center">